ducaale/xh/README.md

     -A, --auth-type <auth-type>              Specify the auth mechanism [possible values: Basic, Bearer] -a, --auth <auth>
-    -o, --output <output>                    Save output to FILE instead of stdout -p, --print <print>                      String specifying what the output should contain --pretty <pretty>                    Controls output processing [possible values: All, Colors, Format, None] -s, --style <theme>                      Output coloring style [possible values: Auto, Solarized]
+    -o, --output <output>                    Save output to FILE instead of stdout --max-redirects <max-redirects>      Number of redirects to follow, only respected if `follow` is set -p, --print <print>                      String specifying what the output should contain --pretty <pretty>                    Controls output processing [possible values: All, Colors, Format, None] -s, --style <theme>                      Output coloring style [possible values: Auto, Solarized]